DeclanDavis/The-Simon-Says-Game/README.md

 3. You may not use a CSS framework, such as Bootstrap, for this assignment.
 You may, if you wish, use the jQuery Javascript framework.
 If you use TypeScript, or similar, and transpire to JavaScript, you need to provide all sources.
-Your app only needs to run on a desktop browser such as Chrome
+Your app only needs to run on a desktop browser such as Chrome.
-- you do not need to ensure it works on every browser (mobile browsers, for example).

 ## **Browser and OS:**